 - DHL: DHL is headquartered in Bonn, Germany and has 550,000 employees world-wide.
 Though it was founded in the United States, it is now a German company and part of Deutsche Post.
-The company is large, and a leading carrier for global logistics, with overseas and air mail delivery options.
+The company is large, and a leading carrier for global logistics and express shipping, with overseas and air mail delivery options.
 They deliver more than 1.3 billion packages annually, and are said to be the largest logistics company globally.
 One fun fact is that DHL is able to deliver to North Korea.
 If you want to send a DHL shipment abroad, you’re in good hands.
 DHL excels in international shipments, both in lower rates and fast delivery.
 For U.S. domestic deliveries, however, DHL is rarely the carrier of choice.
 One reason is that it doesn’t offer regular weekend delivery in the U.S., though a shipper may be able to get occasional Sunday delivery with hefty fees.

 - FedEx: FedEx is both founded and headquartered in the U.S., making it a better option for domestic shipping.
 Like DHL, FedEx is also large, with more than 50,000 U.S. locations, and 425,000 employees globally.
-The shipping service can send out at least 14 million packages a day, using the 670 planes in its fleet.
+The express shipping service can send out at least 14 million packages a day, using the 670 planes in its fleet.
 FedEx does offer weekend delivery to most residential locations with no extra surcharges.

 Which is better, DHL or FedEx?